 In a paper~\cite{BC408ep}, the intrinsic resolution of the BC-408 plastic scintillator was estimated in a view of its potential application in searches for the neutrinoless double beta decay.
 As the energy range of interest for this type of physics is around~1 MeV, a careful study was performed within the relatively narrow range of 0.7 to 1.7 MeV.
 The response of the plastic scintillator to both the monoenergetic electrons and protons was investigated in this study.

 The 6x6x1 cm BC-408 plastic scintillator plate under test was optically coupled from all sides to four square photomultiplier tubes (R6236-01, Hamamatsu).
 The monoenergetic electrons beam was produced by an electron spectrometer capable to provide a range of electron energies from 0.7 MeV to 1.7 MeV (0.7, 1.0, 1.3, 1.5, and 1.7 MeV).
 The energy spread for 1.0~MeV electron beam was measured to be approximately 1.8\% FWHM using high-resolution Si(Li) detector.
 As reported in~\cite{BC408ep}, this value includes contributions from the energy losses of the electron beam as it propagates through air and materials towards the Si detector, as well as the detector's resolution.

-The energy spread for protons of 2.8~MeV and 3.4~MeV measured by the Si detector was confirmed to be less than 1\% (FWHM).
+The measurements in this study were conducted also with proton beam lines (microbeams) located at the WERC, Japan~(see references in~\cite{BC408ep}).
+Two specific energies were used, the energy spread for protons of 2.8~MeV and 3.4~MeV measured by the Si detector was confirmed to be less than 1\% (FWHM).